diegohaz/mongoose-create-unique/README.md

 If you try to create a document with a duplicate key, MongoDB and Mongoose will throw the following error:
 > E11000 duplicate key error collection: mydb.mycollection index: myfield_1 dup key: { : "my value" }'

-We want to avoid this error when creating a new document with unique field returning the existing one.
+We want to avoid this error when creating a new document with unique field by returning the existing one.

+## How it works

+It was designed to work the same way [`Model.create`](http://mongoosejs.com/docs/api.html#model_Model.create) and [`Model#save`](http://mongoosejs.com/docs/api.html#model_Model-save) do.
+Just use `Model.createUnique` and `Model#saveUnique` instead.
+The only difference is that it will return the existing document(s) if there is already one, not an error.

+What `mongoose-create-unique` actually does is try to save the document(s).
+If Mongo throw the duplicate key error, it finds the existing document and returns it.

-## Usage
+## Example
 ```js
 var mongoose = require('mongoose');
 mongoose.plugin(require('mongoose-create-unique'));